lyucean/metrika.js/README.md

 This is an implementation of the observer pattern for web analytics services.
 ___

-How to set allowed variables in an array:
+How to set allowed events in an array:
 ```
 metric.events = [
     "view_page_purchase",